simpsonlab/simpsonlab.github.io/_posts/2017-02-27-packing_fast5.md

 However, current versions of MinKNOW and Albacore both contain a show-stopper issue from the point of view of `f5pack`, in that they do not store enough bits to allow the unambiguous reconstruction of a raw samples index from the event `start` field.
 We reported this issue to ONT, but pending a design change, **Metrichor is the only basecaller for which we support packing event-level data**.
 Raw samples and base-level data are not affected by this problem.
 Currently, when `f5pack` encounters (during a packing run) event-level data written by a basecaller other than Metrichor, it ignores this data (i.e., it `drop`s it), emits a warning, and continues.

 Moreover, the current version of Metrichor contains a known (by ONT) bug in the post-basecall events `move` field: sometimes the value stored in fast5 files is wrong. `f5pack` currently works around this issue by trusting the fastq entry and the `state` field more than the `move` field.
 When the `move` value is detected to be wrong, `f5pack` corrects this value if possible, emits a warning, and continues.
 If no reasonable correction is available, the packing of that file is considered to have failed.

+### Disclaimer

+This software is experimental, and it is distributed under the [MIT License](https://github.com/mateidavid/fast5/blob/master/LICENSE).
+The fast5 format is a moving target.
+We've tried to ensure that `f5pack` is fault tolerant and safe to use, but please note that you use this software at your own risk.